graphql/graphql-spec/spec/Section 6 -- Execution.md

       * Set {responseValue} as the value for {responseKey} in {resultMap}.
   * Return {resultMap}.

-Note: {resultMap} is ordered by which fields appear first in the query.
+Note: {resultMap} is ordered by which fields appear first in the operation.
 This is explained in greater detail in the Field Collection section below.

 **Errors and Non-Null Fields**